Krzysztof-Bogunia/cherrypk_pixel_stacker/README.md

 "n_points" | 8000 (30; N)| initial number of points to detect and compare between images for aligning/undistortion.
 Higher values can improve quality, but sometimes less is better (quality over quantity).
 "ratio" | 0.7 (0.1; 1.0)| how many points to keep for aligning/undistortion..
 Smaller values filter out more points and can improve quality, but it's better to not change this parameter to much or there wil be no points to calculate alignment/undistortion.
 "checkArea" | 0.75 (0.1; 1.0)| image comparison area (from center to borders).
 It's used internally for calculating quality of aligned images.
 When input photos are very similar (made with camera on tripod) then higher values can be used to attempt more alignment, but for photos from slightly moving or shaky camera try lower values.
 "splitAlignPartsVertical" | 8 (0; N)| how many times to split (vertically) image for separate alignment of each part.
-Higher values can result in more accurate alignment, but with more splits on each image that may be visible in final stack.
+Higher values can result in more accurate alignment, but with more splits on each image borders may be visible in final stack.
 "splitAlignPartsHorizontal" | 8 (0; N)| how many times to split (horizontally) image for separate alignment of each part.
-Higher values can result in more accurate alignment, but with more splits on each image that may be visible in final stack.
+Higher values can result in more accurate alignment, but with more splits on each image borders may be visible in final stack.
 "baseImgCoef" | 0.4 (0.0; 1.0)| added minimum value of base image's coefficient for stacking.
 Higher values give less changed resulting image.
 "coef_sharpness" | 1.5 (0.0; N)| local sharpness coefficient's weight for stacking.
-Higher values should give sharper image.
+Higher values give sharper image.
 "coef_similarity" | 1.0 (0.0; N)| local similarity (to base image) coefficient's weight for stacking.
 Higher values give less changed resulting image.
 "upscale" | 1.0 (1.0; N)| if value is greater than 1.0 then final image resolution will be upscaled (upscaling input images and stacking them).
 Higher values increase details, but memory usage for processing and storage is also increased.